 The Southeast Alaska Sperm Whale Avoidance Project (SEASWAP) was initiated in 2003 by fishermen concerned by the increasing presence of sperm whales around longline boats.
-At first the whales just ate the fish guts and heads being returned to the sea as fish were cleaned, but soon the whales were helping themselves to the sablefish caught on longline hooks.
+At first, the whales just ate the fish guts and heads being returned to the sea as fish were cleaned, but soon the whales were helping themselves to the sablefish caught on longline hooks.

 Depredation is estimated to cause thousands of dollars of losses to fishermen each year, and may also be affecting accurate reporting of the sablefish resource.
 It also poses a safety risk to both fishermen and whales, since whales run the risk of becoming entangled in gear as it is hauled aboard and fishermen run the risk of being injured by whales tangled in fishing gear.
 Although serious injury has been avoided to date, fishermen joined with biologists and bioacoustics scientists to study sperm whale behavior and explore avoidance strategies.
 This unique collaboration became known as SEASWAP.